Vitali Klitschko: Klitschko vs. Adamek, Chisora, Charr

 Now aged 40, Klitschko retained his WBC heavyweight title against Tomasz Adamek on 10 September 2011 in Poland, winning by TKO in the 10th round, in the first ever PPV fight in Polish TV history.
 The referee stopped the bout after Adamek received punishing blows and was ruled out, as he was no longer able to defend himself.

 After turning 41 on 19 July 2012, Klitschko became one of the oldest heavyweight champions in history.
-Despite having a four-year hiatus from the sport, Klitschko has proven to be a remarkably effective and dominant heavyweight champion once again.
+Despite having a four-year hiatus from the sport, Klitschko had proven to be a remarkably effective and dominant heavyweight champion once again.
 Alongside his brother Wladimir, he also fights on for their shared ambition of holding all four heavyweight titles together, an ambition that was realised on 2 July 2011 when brother Wladimir defeated David Haye to win the WBA heavyweight title.

 In January 2012, he was awarded WBC Fighter of the Year for 2011.
 Klitschko was in negotiations for a possible bout with former WBA heavyweight title holder David Haye on 3 March 2012.

 After Wladimir Klitschko had to cancel his fight with Jean-Marc Mormeck, it was thought that Vitali was likely to fight on 25 February 2012.
 Sources in Germany reported that he was likely to fight British contender Derek Chisora on 18 February 2012 in Olympiahalle, Munich, Bavaria.

 It was confirmed on 12 December 2011 that Derek Chisora would be Klitschko's next opponent.
 Klitschko retained his WBC title unanimously in a dominant display in Munich.
 The fight was fought against a backdrop of antagonism displayed by Chisora at the weigh in.
 Chisora slapped Klitschko across the face causing a red mark to be left.
 The next day Chisora spat water over the face of Vitali's brother Wladimir.